Dangerous Dog Registration

 The Court didn’t give me the registration packet.
 Where can I get one?

-- The registration packet can be accessed on the Colorado Department of Agriculture’s Animal Welfare website.
+- We no longer use a registration packet.
+The registration site can be accessed on the Colorado Department of Agriculture’s Animal Welfare website.